vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^134]:

     According to Sāṁkhya philosophy, prakrtį is insentient, while purusa is sentient but non-active either in bondage or in liberation.
 Therefore, some external agent of agitation is required.
-According to Saiva philosophy, agitation is created by the intervention of īśvara.
+According to Śaiva philosophy, agitation is created by the intervention of īśvara.

 [^135]: